espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Heartripper Blade.md

 **Trigger** You reduce a foe to 0 Hit Points with a Strike from the heartripper blade

 **Effect** The heartripper blade draws life from the victim's body and siphons it into you.
-Choose one of the following effects: restore 2d8 Hit Points; reduce the value of your [[Clumsy 1|Clumsy]], [[Enfeebled 1|Enfeebled]], or [[Stupefied]] conditions by 1; or reduce the stage of one toxin or disease you're suffering by one stage (this can't reduce the stage below stage 1 or cure the affliction).
+Choose one of the following effects: restore 2d8 Hit Points; reduce the value of your [[Clumsy 1|Clumsy]], [[Enfeebled 1|Enfeebled]], or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied]] conditions by 1; or reduce the stage of one toxin or disease you're suffering by one stage (this can't reduce the stage below stage 1 or cure the affliction).